MonoTech01/Networking/Switch/Find firmwares.md

 - In some cases, you have to create an account under your commany's domain to access to an official website of your switch brand.

 For example,
+HP firmwares will be found in this following website: https://networkingsupport.hpe.com/

+However, I realized that some people could not find the site when they search HP firmware on google.
+They usually ended up with this site: